shimming-toolbox/shimming-toolbox/docs/source/index.rst

 ..
 NOTE ::
     This website is a work in progress.

-The ``shimming-toolbox-py`` is an open-source Python software package enabling a variety of MRI shimming (magnetic field homogenization) techniques such as
+``shimming-toolbox`` is an open-source Python software package enabling a variety of MRI shimming (magnetic field homogenization) techniques such as
 `static <https://onlinelibrary.wiley.com/doi/full/10.1002/mrm.25587>`__